-- 1. We are committed to a wide range of environmentally responsible activities, and we will continue to make unceasing efforts to improve our environmental performance, thereby providing increased value for all our stakeholders. - 2.
+- We are committed to a wide range of environmentally responsible activities, and we will continue to make unceasing efforts to improve our environmental performance, thereby providing increased value for all our stakeholders. - 2.
 We not only comply with all relevant laws and regulations, but also go far beyond legal compliance in our efforts to reduce environmental risks and prevent pollution. - 3.
 Being acutely aware of the part we have to play in mitigating climate change, we are working hard to reduce greenhouse gas emissions. - 4.
 Because we recognize the limits of our precious natural resources, we are increasing our efforts to reuse and recycle every resource possible. - 5.
 We are also working to preserve biodiversity, recognizing that our business activities inevitably affect surrounding ecosystems, and that we also benefit from the health and diversity of those systems. - 6.
 We rigorously ensure proper management of all chemical substances used in production as well as any that are contained in our finished products. - 7.
 We consider the environment throughout the entire life cycle of our products.
 We are proud that our products and services actively contribute to environmental conservation. - 8.
-We are working to raise everyone's environmental awareness so that all of us can work together to protect and nurture our natural environment. - 9.
-We promote the active disclosure of information and promote communication with society. - 10.
+Environmental responsibility starts as a management imperative, but to effectively carry out that mission requires the understanding and cooperation of every employee throughout our Group.
+With that in mind, we are working to raise everyone's environmental awareness so that all of us can work together to protect and nurture our natural environment. - Transparency is another part of our social responsibility.
+We are therefore promoting active disclosure of material information about our environmental activities and promoting increased communication with local, regional, and global stakeholders. - 10.
 In order to derive maximum benefits from these policies, we establish clear environmental targets and strategies to attain them.
 Then we steadily improve our efforts by constantly re-examining both our targets and our progress towards achieving them.